openedx/edx-documentation/decisions/0001-develop-documentation-translation-process.rst

  #.
 When a new named release is cut, a Github Pull Request should be created
     that tags Github users that are also Transifex Admins.
 This GitHub PR will contain the generated files to be uploaded to Transifex.
  #.
-To complete the process, the Github User/Transifex Admin will pull the PR
+To complete the process, the Transifex Admin will pull the PR and locally
-    and locally run a script which uses their own credentials that uploads the documents to Transifex.
+    run a script which uses their own credentials that uploads the documents to Transifex.
  #.
-The user would then merge the PR as a record that the material is on
+The Transifex Admin would then merge the PR as a record that the material
-    Transifex and ready to be translated by the greater open source community.
+    is on Transifex and ready to be translated by the greater open source community.

 3. How does the translation process work?
 =============================================